tucnakomet1/fractal/src/Mandelbrot/README.md

             int m = calculateMandel(c);
 ```

-Let's integrate math and calculate the Mendelbrot set...
 We can proceed as in the theoretical part.
 Let $z=0$.
-We know that the Hausdorff measure is 2, so we won't have a higher value.

 If $|z_n| \leq m$ and if $n$ is less than the iterative limit (`ITERATION`), we can calculate using the basic equation: $z_{n+1}=z_n^2+c$.